 The Attorneys for the Apparent Defendant Were Apparently Never Notified

-According to the attorney for the brain injury treatment center, Wayne J. Miller, said he was unaware of the multi state agency inspections.
-Tort lawyers from across the nation are sure to be watching this one, said Michael Ehline of Ehline Law Firm PC, a California, based catastrophic injury firm.
+According to the attorney for the brain injury treatment center, Wayne J. Miller, he was unaware of the multi state agency inspections.
+Tort lawyers from across the nation are sure to be watching this one, said Michael Ehline of Ehline Law Firm PC, a California based catastrophic injury firm.

 Resources and Authorities: